Skip to navigation Skip to content

 Customers may require an individual or organisation to act on their behalf as a nominee when conducting Centrelink business with Services Australia.

 Correspondence nominees can only apply for an EMEP on behalf a customer via paper claim.
-Issue a paper claim to the correspondence nominee, as they cannot apply online.
+See the Resources page for relevant claim forms.

 The Resources page contains links to the Services Australia website and relevant forms.